Why the silly word, dude? And what’s with the circles?

 Ever since I was a kid, and long before I could represent myself as that first red circle, I’ve always wanted to understand my own mind and other people’s minds.
 Regardless of what color of dot you are or which side of whatever spectrum you find yourself, we all have a story, and I want to know yours.
 That’s sonderbodhi in a nutshell.
 If it doesn’t make sense yet, well, let’s start talking about it so we can merge two stories into one.
 That’s the whole point of this word anyway…

 p.s.
 If you need a final definition and an extra reason to talk/debate all of this rather than asking me for the “quick answer”, I guess I’ll just confess to you that sonderbodhi is when 2=1.
-That’s not bad bath, it’s just too complicated to summarize into a short blog post 😉
+That’s not bad math, it’s just too complicated to summarize into a short blog post, so the formula is the “short version” that most people would ask for 😉